nklizhe/resume/CV.md

 ## Experience

+#### Inspirify Limited, Founder / Chief Architect (Dec 2013 ~ Present)

+[Inspirify](http://www.insprfy.com) is a software company dedicates in making great products.
+I started this company to help people bring their ideas to life.
+And making more cool products. ;-)

-#### QVIVO Limited, Software Engineer (May 2010 ~ Present)
+#### QVIVO Limited, Software Engineer (May 2010 ~ Nov 2013)

-Enjoying every moment working with amazing people and making great products (https://www.qvivo.com).
+Enjoyed every moment working with amazing people and making great products (https://www.qvivo.com).
 Deeply involved in almost all aspects of software architecting and engineering.
-Doing whatever I can to move QVIVO forward and successful.
+And doing whatever I can to move QVIVO forward and successful.

+* Created QVIVO [Chromecast](http://www.google.com/intl/zh-CN/chrome/devices/chromecast/) App and add chromecast support to QVIVO iOS Apps
-* Created and published [QVIVO Roku Channel](http://blog.qvivo.com/post/56408363444/qvivo-roku-beta-channel-qvivo-has-just-launched-a) in just 2.5 weeks (Roku/BrightScript)
+* Created and published [QVIVO Roku Channel](http://blog.qvivo.com/post/56408363444/qvivo-roku-beta-channel-qvivo-has-just-launched-a) (Roku/BrightScript)
 * Created QVIVO for Mac.
 (C++/Objective-C/Cocoa/OS X/HTML/Javascript)
 * Designed and implemented an Objective-C framework for OS X/iOS products.
 (Objective-C)
 * Implemented more than half of the foundation libraries for QVIVO desktop apps.
 (C++/Boost/Windows/Mac)